wabrodom/moviereveries/README.md

 [..🔝..](#movie-reveries-a-comprehensive-overview)
 ## Further Improvements if Time Allows

+#### Pagination

+Currently using Mongoose's `find` method with the `limit` option to reduce the load on the database.
+Implementing cursor-based pagination is planned for more efficient data handling.

 #### Reduce Re-rendering

 Closely observe the state of the overall app to reduce re-rendering by moving custom hooks as close to the consumer components as possible.